 Properties of Current Item

 The label is a short identifier that will be drawn on the image.
 The Navigator will assign labels as sequential numbers but you are free to edit them to say something more meaningful.
+When groups are collapsed and a single item is selected in a group, the label of that item will be shown.

 Use this check box to mark a point as a registration point, which can be used to transform locations when the grid is repositioned in the holder.
 The first time that you set up a registration, you can use the spin buttons to select a unique point number (this should happen automatically).
 When you are adding corresponding points in a new registration, use the spin buttons to make each point number match the number of the corresponding point in the previous registration.